 Tip of the month

 This month, our tip is about a privacytools.io.
 Privacytools.io is focused on providing privacy-oriented alternatives to well-known apps and services.
 Additionally, they are hosting some services like Gitea, Mastodon, Matrix, Searx, and PrivateBin.
-There is also a forum (we are an active member).
+There is also a forum.
 Unlike other websites, which recommend alternatives, recommendations on privacytools.io are based on community discussions and feedback.
 So everybody can help improving recommendations and share their opinions.

 Readers' questions of the month